 In response to the continued influx of immigrants and the vocal complaints of anti-immigration activists, policymakers responded with such initiatives as Operations Gatekeeper and Hold the Line, which attempted to make crossing the border more prohibitive.
 By strengthening physical barriers and beefing up Border Patrol presence in border cities and towns, a new strategy of “funneling” immigrants to dangerous and remote crossing areas emerged.
 Immigration officials hoped the brutal natural landscape would serve as a natural deterrent.

-In his first weeks in office, Clinton reviewed Department of Defense policies that restricted homosexuals from serving in the armed forces.
+In his first weeks in office, Clinton reviewed Department of Defense policies restricting homosexuals from serving in the armed forces.
 He pushed through a compromise plan, “Don’t Ask, Don’t Tell,” that removed any questions about sexual preference in induction interview but also required that gay servicemen and women keep their sexual preference private.
-Social conservatives were outraged and his credentials as a conservative southerner suffered.
+The policy alienated many–social conservatives were outraged and his credentials as a conservative southerner suffered; liberals recoiled at continued anti-gay discrimination and his credentials as a liberal suffered–and cost Clinton political capital.

 In his first term Clinton put forward universal health care as a major policy goal and put First Lady Hillary Rodham Clinton in charge of the initiative.
 But the push for a national healthcare law collapsed on itself.
 Conservatives revolted, the health care industry flooded the airwaves with attack ads, and voters bristled.